alkhe/fluxette/README.md

 ```

 ## Debugging

+### Raw Dispatch
+Extend your interface from the top with a class containing a method that logs the actions.

+### Pre Dispatch
+Extend your interface at the bottom with a class containing a method that logs the actions.

+### Post Dispatch
 Pass your logger/debugger to `hook` when you want to process state changes and dispatches, and `unhook` when you're done.

 ```js